rotemyohanan/time-machine/Spring/The Big Picture.md

 This is responsible for transactional boundaries and providing an entry point for operations on the system as a whole.
 This layer should have no knowledge of presentation concerns, and should be reusable.

-#### DAO interface layer: This is a layer of interfaces independent of any data access technology that is
-used to find and persist persistent objects.
+#### DAO interface layer
+This is a layer of interfaces independent of any data access technology that is used to find and persist persistent objects.
 This layer effectively consists of Strategy interfaces for the Business services layer.
 This layer should not contain business logic.
 Implementations of these interfaces will normally use an O/R mapping technology or Spring's JDBC abstraction.

 ####  Persistent domain objects
 These model real objects or concepts such as a bank account.